luc-vocab/steelplate-cryptocurrency/README.md

 # Steel Plates

 These steel plates can be ordered from [Lasergist](http://lasergist.com) using instructions below.
+They are laser-cut from 3mm steel or any other thickness available on lasergist.

 ![](http://res.cloudinary.com/photozzap/image/upload/c_scale,w_1024/v1507346680/steelplates-crytocurrency/P1130023.jpg)